AdobeDocs/uxp-photoshop/src/pages/index.md

 [Try the API](api/)

-The API Reference for UXP in Photoshop. __TBD: I don't have this in Swagger form; is such a thing available from the Photoshop team?__
+The API Reference for UXP in Photoshop.

 ## Contributing

 We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
 For more information, refer to the [contributing page](support/contribute/).

-## API Requests & Rate Limits

-The timeout for API requests through adobe.io is currently *60 seconds*.

-The default rate limit for an Adobe Analytics Company is *120 requests per minute*.
-(The limit is enforced as *12 requests every 6 seconds*).
-When rate limiting is being enforced you will get `429` HTTP response codes with the following response body: `{"error_code":"429050","message":"Too many requests"}`